zulip/zulip/README.md

 for new contributors includes the [directory structure][doc-dirstruct] and [new feature tutorial][doc-newfeat].

-* **Mailing list and bug tracker** Zulip has a [development discussion mailing list][gg-devel] and uses [GitHub issues][gh-issues].
+* **Mailing list and bug tracker**.
+Zulip has a [development discussion mailing list][gg-devel] and uses [GitHub issues ][gh-issues].
 Feel free to send any questions or suggestions of areas where you'd love to see more documentation to the list!
 Please report any security issues you discover to support@zulip.com.

-* **App codebases** This repository is for the Zulip server and web app; the [desktop][], [Android][], and [iOS][] apps are separate repositories.
+* **App codebases**.
+This repository is for the Zulip server and web app; the [desktop][], [Android][], and [iOS][] apps are separate repositories.